psu-spatial/GEOG364-2021/pg_Tut4_markdown.md

 R is very sensitive to blank white lines.
 Put them everywhere.
 Put a blank line between paragraphs, before/after headings, before lists, before/after code chunks….
 If your formatting isn’t working well, chances are there isn’t a blank line before or after it.

 <br>

+### **Markdown visual editor**

+Write Markdown in the RStudio visual editor

+If you are not familiar with Markdown yet, or do not prefer writing Markdown code, RStudio v1.4 has included an experimental visual editor for Markdown documents, which feels similar to traditional WYSIWYG editors like Word, as shown in Figure 3.1.
+You can find the full documentation at https://rstudio.github.io/visual-markdown-editing/

 ### **Getting formatting help:**